 I am often asked about what financial products to use.
 My response will always include checking out the products offered by a credit union.

-I know you’ll enjoy this particular story.
+I believe you’ll enjoy this particular story.
 It embodies the credit union difference.

 Will, a 25-year-old writer from Omaha, NE offered his personal story about credit unions:

 I became a member of my local credit union back in 2008.

 I joined primarily so I would have a physical place to deposit cash and checks.
 Mobile deposit doesn’t work too well for depositing cash.
 I also understood opportunity cost too well to leave much cash depreciating in my sock drawer.